We will talk about statistic concept in this article.

 If there is no performance bottleneck on your system, it may remain True.

-But if you do False and you do not have a job that updates statistics, your system’s performance will gradually decrease because the statistics will deteriorate over time.
+If you set as False and you do not have a job that updates statistics, your system’s performance will gradually decrease because the statistics will be out of date.

-When you set Auto Update Statistics to True, the statistics are updated when the row change on the table exceeds 20%.
+When you set Auto Update Statistics as True, the statistics are updated when the row change on the table exceeds 20%.

-And if you set Auto Create Incremental Statistics to True, it will be partition based.
+And if you set Auto Create Incremental Statistics as True, it will be partition based.

-You can reduce the load on the system by updating statistic by doing partition basis.
+You can reduce the load on the system by updating statistic partition basis.

 I have not enabled this feature even in a database with a very busy transaction size of 20 TB.

-Because if you do not do statistical update FULLSCAN (I think it is not necessary), it is not a huge load on the system and it happens very fast.
+Because if you do not update statistics With FULLSCAN (I think it is not necessary), cost of updating statistics is not big for the system and it completing quickly.

 Update Statistics Methods